skolbot.AI Chatbot for Schools

 Who should write the chatbot RFP within the institution?

-The specification should be co-authored by three parties: the admissions directorate (defining functional needs), IT (validating technical and integration constraints), and the DPO or legal team (ensuring GDPR and AI Act compliance).
+The specification should be co-authored by three parties: the enrollment management team (defining functional needs), IT (validating technical and integration constraints), and the compliance/legal office (ensuring FERPA, state privacy laws, and AI governance compliance).
 A steering committee of 3 to 5 people is sufficient.
 Involving too many stakeholders lengthens the process without improving the document quality.

 How long does it take to write a chatbot RFP?